inventree/InvenTree/docs/docs/start/docker.md

 #### Plugins

 Plugins are supported natively when running under docker.
-There are two ways to [install plugins](../extend/plugins/install.md) when using docker:
+There are three ways to [install plugins](../extend/plugins/install.md) when using docker:

+- Install via the InvenTree web interface (this is the recommended method)
 - Install via the `plugins.txt` file provided in the external data directory
 - Install into the `plugins/` subdirectory in the external data directory